Smoked ham is one of the easiest hams to make, either from store-bought pork or wild pigs, if you are a hunter.

-Make other hams.
-The traditional Easter ham rarely has skin on it, after all, and it’s a cooked ham to boot so it’s easy to make if you have a smoker.
+This traditional Easter smoked ham, honey-glazed, is a cooked ham that is easy to make if you have a smoker.
 If you want to make this ham for Easter Sunday, you’ll need to start a couple days ahead of time.
-This ham is cured, then smoked and glazed with honey.
+This ham is cured, then smoked and glazed.

 Consider this a baseline recipe.
 You can scale it up or down, depending on the size of the ham.
 Cure time is about 12 hours per pound of meat for a light cure, 24 hours per pound for a more traditional ham cure.
 Smoking is also variable.